preraulab/DYNAM-O/README.md

 <img src="https://prerau.bwh.harvard.edu/images/Transient%20Oscillation%20Graphical%20Abstract.png" width="600" />
 </p>
 <p align="center">
-  <sup><sub>Stokes et. al., 2022</sup></sub>
+  <sup><sub>Summary of the motivation and approach described in Stokes et. al., 2022</sup></sub>
 </p>

-This repository contains code to detect time-frequency peaks (TF-peaks) in a spectrogram of EEG data using the watershed image segmentation algorithm.
-TF-peaks represent transient oscillatory neural activity at specific frequencies with sleep spindles (a key neural biomarker) comprising a subset of TF-peaks.
-An explanation of the method used to compute the multitaper spectrogram of EEG data can be found [here](https://github.com/preraulab/multitaper_toolbox).
-The watershed method treats the spectrogram image as a topography and identifies the catchment basins (troughs), into which water falling on the terrain would collect, thus identifying local maxima.
-To reduce over-segmentation, neighboring regions are merged based on a novel merge rule designed to form complete, distinct TF-peaks in the spectrogram topography.
+This repository contains code to detect time-frequency peaks (TF-peaks) in a spectrogram of EEG data using the approach based on the one described in ([Stokes et. al, 2022](https://doi.org/10.1093/sleep/zsac223)).
+TF-peaks represent transient oscillatory neural activity with in the EEG, which by definition will appear as a peak in the time-frequency topography of the spectrogram.
+Within sleep, perhaps the most important transient EEG oscillation is the sleep spindle, which has been linked to memory consolidation, and changes spindle activity have been linked with natural aging as well as numerous psychiatric and neurodegenerative disorders.
+This approach extracts TF-peaks by identifies salient peaks in the time-frequency topography of the spectrogram.
+The dynamics of the TF-peaks can then be described in terms of continuous correlates of sleep depth and cortical up/down states using representations called slow-oscillation (SO) power and phase histograms.
+This package provides the tools for TF-peak extraction as well as the creation of the SO-power/phase histograms.

 <p align="center">
 <img src="https://prerau.bwh.harvard.edu/images/watershed_summary_graphic.png" width="400" />